Plumsail/helpdesk-docs/source/Getting Started/Installation.rst

 Follow the wizard steps.

 .. note::
-	If you specify a non existing site, it will be created automatically.
+	If you specify a nonexisting site, it will be created automatically.
-	For example if you specify *https://yourdomain.sharepoint.com/*\ **HelpDesk** and **HelpDesk** doesn’t	exist, it will be created for you.
+	For example, if you specify *https://yourdomain.sharepoint.com/*\ **HelpDesk** and **HelpDesk** doesn’t	exist, it will be created for you.

 .. admonition:: Known issues